|

 Kay Pere, nationally

-known vocal and creativity coach.
-(See
+known vocal and creativity coach, and Nashville recording artist (See

 Bill in more than 30 years of working with thousands of songwriters,